airwallex/airwallex-payment-demo/docs/redirect.md

 ## Returning to Merchant Site

 In order for the redirect element to return to the merchant site following external payment processing, merchants **MUST** provide a `return_url` when creating the [PaymentIntent](https://www.airwallex.com/docs/api#/Payment_Acceptance/Payment_Intents/Intro).
+It's the merchant's responsibility to check the payment status when it's back to return url.

 ## Guide